FreshtaEbrahim/FreshtaEbrahim/README.md

 ### Hey 👋

 I'm Freshta (she/her), a full-stack software engineer specialising in JavaScript technologies and agile team collaboration.
-My affinity lies in using code to create scalable solutions to real life problems, with a fondness of React and curiousity in cloud computing.
+My affinity lies in using code to create scalable solutions to real life problems, with a fondness of React.
 When I'm not doing that, you'll find me hosting radio shows broadcasted on global radio stations NTS and Foundation FM :headphones:
 <br/>

 #### Tools and Technologies :wrench: